spryor/dash4twitter/README.md

 dash4twitter
 ============

-A dashboard application for realtime twitter analysis
+A dashboard application for twitter analysis